 This post takes a look at some key SMS marketing statistics.
 Even though SMS is older technology, it remains relevant and should form part of your marketing toolkit.

 If you reach out your arm right now, you can probably touch your smartphone.

 Mobile technology connects you with work, family, and friends.
 It replaces your wallet, camera, and games console.
-It will also hold your vaccine passport as Australia exits the pandemic.

 The tech is so popular you could even be clinically addicted to it: 1 in 10 millennials would prefer to sacrifice a finger rather than live without their smartphone.

 The prevalence of cell phone technology is a phenomenal opportunity for your business and allows you to reach customers and prospects instantly.

 As the following statistics show, the best medium for connecting with people via smartphone isn’t email, WhatsApp, or Facebook.
 The best medium also happens to be the oldest cell phone technology—SMS.